Silverton, Ohio: History

-Silverton was promoted as a healthful and economical alternative to life in the city.

 The hamlet slowly developed into a suburb over the next twenty years, with village status attained by general election in 1904.
 The village was by then served by the Interurban Railway & Terminal Company line, which ran along Montgomery Road (now U.S. Route 22), as well as the CL&N. Residents regularly commuted to jobs in Cincinnati.

 By 1910 the village had a population of 459.
-Silverton grew rapidly over the next 50 years, attaining The City of Silverton status in 1961 with a population exceeding 5,500.
+Silverton grew over the next 50 years, attaining city status in 1961 with a population exceeding 5,500.

-Around the beginning of the 20th century the John C. Meier Grape Juice Company purchased land along the railroad line and began producing grape juice and wine in Silverton.
+Around the beginning of the 20th century, the John C. Meier Grape Juice Company purchased land along the railroad line and began producing grape juice and wine in Silverton.
 Now known as Meier's Wine Cellars, it is both the oldest and largest winery in Ohio.

 Silverton's demographics began to expand in the 1960s to include more African-American families.
-The village's strong neighborhood and convenient location, made it attractive to many, both white and black alike.

-The "white flight" experienced by many other communities, was not a factor in Silverton.
-Organizations like the Silverton Neighborhood Association was formed to break through cultural barriers and to promote dialogue between neighbors.
-And it worked.
-Silverton transformed itself into a successful intentionally integrated community.
+The "white flight" experienced by many other communities was not a factor in Silverton.
+Organizations like the Silverton Neighborhood Association were formed to break through cultural barriers and to promote dialogue between neighbors.
+As a result, Silverton transformed itself into a integrated community.

-In 1974, The City of Silverton elected its first African American Mayor, Richard F. Hunter, Sr. who served as a Silverton Councilmember previously.
+In 1974, Silverton elected its first African American Mayor, Richard F. Hunter, Sr. who served as a Silverton Councilmember previously.
 Mayor Hunter served the City of Silverton as Mayor over 20 years and longer than any mayor in the city’s history.
-Along with First Lady Lorene Verdell Hunter, a teacher for Cincinnati Public Schools, and their 5 children, the Hunter Family helped bridge the gab between blacks and whites while growing the city into a strong and vibrant community.

 Silverton received recognition as a Tree City USA community in 2008.